CienciaEstelar/vacuum-energy-calculator/README.md

 ## License

 This project is licensed under the MIT License.
-If you use this package, please cite the reference `arXiv:2507.12345`.
+If you use this package, please cite the reference `arXiv:update`.

 ## Testing